jxnblk/mdx-deck/notes.md

 - Removes static HTML export
 - Refactored internal state and React context
   - If you've built a third-party component to work with MDX Deck, this will require a major version update
+- `---` placed directly below a line of text is now recognized as a markdown heading and will not split into a new slide.
+To separate slides, ensure there is an empty line above and below the `---`
+- `colors.pre`, `colors.preBackground`, `colors.code`
+- The `notes` language attribute in fenced code blocks is no longer supported.
+Use the `<Notes />` component instead

 ### Create Issues